 During the articleship period, the ‘article’ receives a stipend.
 There are norms defined by the Institute of Chartered Accountants in India (ICAI) based on which the stipend ranges from Rs 750 to Rs 15,000 per month.

-Why Chartered Accountant articleship is different from regular internships?
+How is a CA articleship different from regular internships?

 There are two things that make the articleship different from regular internships in other fields (such as engineering and management degrees) – Tenure and Responsibilities.